Introduction to Batch Normalization

 Internal covariate shift batch normalization

-later, if we get a new set of images, consisting of non-white dogs.
-These new images will have a slightly different distribution from the previous images.
-Now the model will change its parameters according to these new images.
-Hence the distribution of the hidden activation will also change.
+Later, if we get a new set of images consisting of non-white dogs, these new images will have a slightly different distribution from the previous images.
+Now, the model will change its parameters according to these new images.
+Hence, the distribution of the hidden activation will also change.
 This change in hidden activation is known as an internal covariate shift.

-internal covariate shift
+internal covariate shift | Batch Normalization

-However, according to a study by MIT researchers, the batch normalization does not solve the problem of internal covariate shift.
+However, according to a study by MIT researchers, batch normalization does not solve the problem of internal covariate shift.

 In this research, they trained three models